19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Let’s put it straight.

-Nobody knows your customers so well as you do or has invested as much time and money (as well as blood, sweat, and tears) in it, so you are absolutely the best person to tell fraudulent transactions from legitimate ones.
-Most likely you know your big spenders and their shopping habits.
+Nobody knows your customers as well as you do or has invested as much time and money (together with blood, sweat, and tears) in it, so you are absolutely the best person to tell fraudulent transactions from legitimate ones.
+Most likely, you know your big spenders and their shopping habits.

-For example, if one of your customers has changed his shipping address and is ready to pay extra to ship your products quicker than before, it means that someone has probably taken over his merchant account and trying to cheat.
+For example, if one of your customers has changed their shipping address and is ready to pay extra to ship your products quicker than before, it means that someone has probably taken over their merchant account and is trying to cheat.

 That’s why it’s important to monitor your transactions for red flags.

 If the same person places multiple orders using different credit cards, it’s also quite suspicious.
-Or if the phone number he specified doesn’t match the area code of his billing or shipping address, that’s no good either.
+Or if the phone number they specified doesn’t match the area code of their billing or shipping address, that’s no good either.

 If possible, configure system alerts for when suspicious activity or fraud occurs.